daimo-eth/daimo/README.md

 - <details><summary>Who can see my Daimo transactions?</summary>

   Currently, all Ethereum transactions are generally public, including Daimo transactions.
-We plan to eventually support private payments as the infrastructure and support for them matures.
+We plan to add private payments as the infrastructure and support for them matures.
   </details>

 - <details><summary>Is Daimo open source?</summary>

-  Yes, Daimo is and will always be open-source.
-We use GPLv3, which means that anyone can build other open-source software reusing our work.
-If we're doing it right, we want the ecosystem to benefit.
-See more on [our Github](https://github.com/daimo-eth/daimo).
+  Yes, Daimo is and will always be open-source under GPLv3.
+We're here to collaborate.
+We want to make self-custody fast, safe, and easy.
+[See more on our Github.](https://github.com/daimo-eth/daimo)
   </details>

 ### Development